 If you haven’t tried bison meat yet, you should!
 Why?
 Because it’s a great, protein source.
 I think it has a richer flavor than regular grass-fed beef and many consider it to be healthier.
 Bison cattle usually live and roam freely in wild, not on factory farms and studies have shown that bison meat has less calories and fat than beef, making it an excellent source of lean protein.
 If you are interested in learning more about why you should try bison, check out this article by Dr. Axe 6 Reasons to Try Bison Meat Now.

-It’s a great twist on a good classic burger but one that will excite your guests!
-Plus, if you use lettuce leaves like I did here its Whole30 approved!
+This Whole30 Buffalo Burger with Buffalo Mayo recipe is a great twist on a good classic burger but one that will excite your guests!
+Plus, if you use lettuce leaves as I did here it’s Whole30 approved!

 SHOP THE POST.

 For another bison recipe, but for breakfast, try my Bowl of Doom!

 - 2 lbs. ground bison

 - 1 cup Safflower Seed Oil (you can sub Avocado oil or "light" olive oil)